-Service to EV chargers are typically subject to control by the Cooperative during peak demand and/or energy periods or high energy costs in the months of June, July, August and September unless required by system operating conditions or excessive loads.
+Service to EV chargers and EV's paired with the Optiwatt are typically subject to control by the Cooperative during peak demand and/or energy periods or high energy costs in the months of June, July, August and September unless required by system operating conditions or excessive loads.
+Service to EV's paired with Optiwatt software additionally have set control periods of 2pm to 7pm on weekdays between June and September.